Niels-Patrick/Creation_BDD/README.md

 There are 2 python scripts:
 - One to create a database and its tables, based on a SQL file generated from a MCD/MLD/MPD tool [(drawdb.app)](https://www.drawdb.app/editor).
-- A second one to fill the database with data contained in csv files
+- A second one to fill the database with data contained in csv files.

+Also, the queries_brief.sql file contains the queries used to extract data from the database.

 ## Usage